collective/wc.pageturner/README.txt

 -----------------------

 With large PDFs the conversion to Flex Paper can take some time.
-If you have plone.app.async installed and configured, this conversion will now happen in asynchronously.
+If you have plone.app.async installed and configured, this conversion will happen asynchronously.

 Convert All
 -----------

-If you'd like to convert all the existing documents on your site, visit the url, http://www.yoursite.com/@@convertall-to-flexpaper
+If you'd like to convert all the existing documents on your site, visit the URL http://www.yoursite.com/@@convertall-to-flexpaper

 TODO
 ----

-- Add supoort for dexterity content types.
-Maybe via a behavior
+- Add support for Dexterity content types.
+Maybe via a behavior.

 Versions